-A veteran and seasoned deputy is joining the race to unseat Santa Clara County Sheriff Laurie Smith.
+A veteran and seasoned sergeant is joining the race to unseat Santa Clara County Sheriff Laurie Smith.

 Last week, Christine Nagaye announced her candidacy for the 2022 election.
 A San Jose resident, Nagaye has worked at the Santa Clara County Sheriff’s Office for 19 years, including six as a supervising sergeant.
 She previously worked for Southwest Airlines and as a medic in the U.S. Army, according to her Linkedin.